The Mastheads of China Heritage, 2016-2026

 苟日新,日日新,又日新

-Lois’s photograph of the old temple and the spectral images glimpsed through and on the glass of a window evoke something of the ineffable spirit of our new project.
+Lois’s photograph of the old temple and the spectral images glimpsed through and on the glass of a window evoke something of the ineffable spirit of The Tower of Reading.

 Lois Conner’s art has featured both in my life and in my own work for over a quarter of a century.
 It has also been integral to China Heritage.
 Below we revisit works by Lois that have been used as mastheads since the inception of this publication in 2016.
 (For an essay on the history of our collaboration, see The Affinities of Art 藝海因緣).